MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Give GroupA owner access and GroupB editor access for all datasets in a project.

 **Memorize:** `C) Give a user access to view all datasets in a project, but not run queries on them.`

-**Quick reason:** Give a user access to view all datasets in a project, but not run queries on them.

 <details>
 <summary>Full explanation</summary>